 While many insurance companies have a benefit for bariatric surgery, if you are interested in paying out of pocket for your procedure, we have payment plans available.

-If you are considering weight loss surgery, you are invited to attend an informational seminar that takes place on the third Thursday of every month at Capital Medical Center.
+If you are considering weight loss surgery, you are invited to attend an informational seminar that takes place on the third Wednesday of every month at Capital Medical Center; in March, the event next takes place March 11.

 Please call the General Surgery Clinic at 360-596-4880 to reserve your seat at this free event.